pouya-codes/singularity_extract_annotated_patches/README.md

                         Select at most max_slide_patches number of patches from each slide.
                          (default: None)

+  --use_radius          Activating this subparser will enable extracting all patches within radius of the coordinate.
+                         (default: False)

+  --radius RADIUS       From each selected coordinate, all its neighbours will be extracted.
+This number will be multiplied by the patch size.Note: In use-annotation, the number will be multiplied*stride.
+                         (default: 1)

 required arguments:
   --annotation_location ANNOTATION_LOCATION
                         Path to immediate directory containing slide's annotation TXTs.